 Douglas B. Shaw

-Associate Dean for Planning, Research and External Relations Assistant Professor of International Affairs
+Senior Associate Provost for International Strategy; Assistant Professor of International Affairs

 2121 I Street, NW

 Areas of Expertise

 Nuclear terrorism, nonproliferation and arms control; multilateral diplomacy; and U.S. foreign and national security policy process

 Douglas B. Shaw serves as Associate Dean for Planning, Research, and External Relations at The George Washington University's Elliott School of International Affairs, with a concurrent appointment as Assistant Professor of International Affairs.
 As Associate Dean, he supports the Elliott School's research enterprise, including eight institutes and centers, strategic initiatives, the offices of Public Affairs, Graduate Admissions, and Graduate Student Career Development.
 As a faculty member, he teaches courses and conducts research on nuclear proliferation and international security.

 Dr. Shaw previously served as Director of Policy Planning for Georgetown University President John J. DeGioia where he built a staff of four to develop strategic initiatives to advance Georgetown University as a leading student-centered international research university.
 He was instrumental in creating a flagship course in Ethics and Global Development team taught by Dr. DeGioia and School of Foreign Service Dean Carol Lancaster, hiring former Polish President Aleksander Kwasniewski onto the faculty, and mentoring a Rhodes Scholar.